genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/05_manual-installation.md

 1. Make sure you have the [correct infrastructure for installing the platform](/getting-started/quick-start/hardware-and-software).
 2. Install the Genesis platform.

 That is it.
 Once you have an installed platform in the correct environment, you are ready to start developing.
+Let's look in more detail.

 ## Installing from an rpm